dmc/db-view/README.md

 https://db-view.herokuapp.com/

-# customize jdbc login parameter presets
+# customize presets of jdbc login parameters
-modify presets array in index.jsp then jdbc presets will be shown in databases selectbox.
+modify presets array in the index.jsp then presets of jdbc login parameters will be shown in the databases selectbox.

 # customize css

-db-view includes 3 css as default. if you customize add css then your css will be shown in theme selectbox.
+db-view includes 3 css as default. if you want to use customized css. please add your costomized css into the css directory,then your css will be shown in the theme selectbox.

 #note
 db-view.war does not include oracle jdbc.jar